threecs/camp/homework-assignments/week-4-jquery-rpg/homework_instructions.md

       + Inside the css folder make a file called `reset.css` and include the code found from the Meyerweb Reset.css located [here](http://meyerweb.com/eric/tools/css/reset/reset.css)
       + Inside the images folder you can save the images you plan on using.
 3. Push the above changes to Github (Make sure to `git add .` and `git commit -m "initial site files"` then type `git push origin master` to push your changes to your Github repo.
 4. Choose which game you want to make.
-The CrystalsCollector game is easier than making the Starwars RPG.
+The CrystalsCollector game is easier than making the RPG.

-### Option One: CrystalsCollector Game (easier than Starwars RPG)
+### Option One: CrystalsCollector Game (easier than RPG)

 CrystalsCollector!